 The following are the test requirements.
 If the conditions are not met it may result in an abortive site visit or additional fees being applied.

-- A set of floor plans is provided before the tests.
+- A set of floor plans, separating wall/floor and flanking details is provided before the tests.

 - We require access to all properties and with unoccupied spaces (no people or pets).
 This would require access to at least one other property above or below (for floor tests) and at least one other adjoining property (for wall tests).

 - The tests make a significant amount of noise; however, the testing will need to be carried out when there is no construction noise on site.
 Please note, if trades are creating noise on site, this may result in a lower number of tests being completed or tests taking longer than normal.
 If this is the case and extra visits or extra time becomes necessary to complete the tests, additional fees will apply at the rates noted in our fee proposal.

 - The testing is on the basis that all plots are ready during the tests, with quiet conditions outside and inside the plots to be tested.
 If a phased approach is required which would require additional visits, the fee will need to be adjusted accordingly.

 - The rooms to be tested need to be fully constructed with sealed fitted doors, sealed windows, skirting and without carpet or other floor finishes unless a Type 1 floor.
 (To comply with the ADE testing requirements, we are required to test on an un-carpeted floor.
 If this isn’t feasible you will require building control approval, prior to our site visit, confirming we can test directly on carpet).
 All service openings should have been made good.
 The rooms tested should ideally have a room volume of at least 25 metres cubed.